purple-ic/touchup/README.md

 - Upload the edited clip to YouTube quickly

 ## Installation

+> [!NOTE]
+> No official distributions are currently available.
+They should be up once YouTube is supported.

 TouchUp doesn't come with an installer.
 We simply distribute the executable and necessary files in a zip file.
 Those zip files can be found [here](https://github.com/purple-ic/touchup/releases/).